physiozoo/physiozoo.github.io/docs/sections/tutorials/preprocessing.rst

 Preprocessing
 ==========

-In this tutorial you will learn how to preprocess your RR time series.
+In this tutorial you will learn how to preprocess your RR time series within the ``HRV analysis`` module.
 The resulting preprocessed time series is traditionally called the 'NN' time series.

 **Introduction**
 ----------------------